'You weak Victorian'

 Shastri The last two hours were simply fascinating.
 The players were getting very heated and the umpires had to calm us down.
 The over rate dropped to a bare minimum.
 I remember the umpires telling AB to get on with it.

 Last man Maninder Singh and Shastri needed four from the final over, bowled by Matthews.

-GM I remember two things.
+Matthews I remember two things.
 One, is that most of the lads didn't realise it was a tied Test and the other is packing my kit up next to AB.
-He had the match ball in his left hand and he said, `You've earned this.'
+He had the match ball in his left hand and he said, "You've earned this."

 The rest of the series failed to live up to the Madras Test with two rain affected draws.
 But Australia had turned a corner.

 Simpson We got a lot out of that tour.
 The Marsh/Boon opening combination really worked for us in the future and we had a core of players that we could build on.
 The match set Dean's career going.
 He was a great talent but people were wondering whether he was a bit touchy as far as his cricket was concerned.